ADVENTURE HIKES AND CANYONEERING

 Hike

 The South Kaibab Trail was constructed by the National Park Service in 1924 to compete with the privately owned Bright Angel Trail because Ralph Cameron charged a $1 toll for the latter.
 All the other trails down into the Canyon were located along the easiest routes and these were virtually all beside major creeks feeding the Colorado and those watercourses had eroded substantial recesses in the canyon walls.
 As a consequences the views from these other trails, while still spectacular, tended to be restricted by the surrounding canyon walls.
 On the other hand the South Kaibab Trail was specifically constructed with tourists in mind and follows an open, lateral ridgeline rather than a lateral valley.
 This, in itself, makes for a spectacular trail and its views are gloriously panoramic.
 The builders did have to build another bridge over the Colorado at the bottom of the trail and this was a major undertaking.
-For this bridge, eight 550 feet long, 2320 pound steel cables, 1.5 inches in diameter, had to be carried down the almost-completed trail.
+For this bridge, eight 550 feet long, 2320 pound steel cables, 1.5in in diameter, had to be carried down the almost-completed trail.
 This considerable feat was accomplished by 42 Havasupai Indians each of whom therefore hefted 50 pounds of cable down 6.3mi of tortuous and precipitous trail.
 Thus did the cables creep down into the canyon like great, squirming centipedes.

 Start of South Kaibab Trail O'Neill Butte from Cedar Ridge